ritikh05/CampusCanteen/README.md

 ## 💡 Future Enhancements

-- Online payment integration (e.g., UPI or wallet)
+- Online payment support (UPI, wallet)
-- Mobile version (PWA or app)
+- Admin panel with item analytics
-- Live order status with sockets
+- SMS or email order confirmation
-- Notifications or SMS confirmation
+- Real-time queue management
-- Analytics dashboard for admin
+- Progressive Web App (PWA) support

 ---

 ## 📄 License

 This project is licensed under the **MIT License**.
-You are free to use, improve, and build upon it.
+Free to use, enhance, and deploy.

 ---